Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Methods

 During the variational optimization, DMRG repeatedly sweeps over the MPS.
 In two-site DMRG \cite{schollwock_density-matrix_2011}, the links can adaptively grow and shrink during the sweep.
 This is typically controlled by a maximum allowed link dimension or a cutoff value, and these parameters for each sweep are crucial to the efficiency of the DMRG algorithm.
 Too-aggressive truncations lead to DMRG failure, and too-low truncation leads to a slow, memory-intensive, and infeasible algorithm.

-Therefore, a control protocol was used that starts with aggressive truncation and a random initial state with small link dimension, progressively lowering the truncation, thereby increasing the state's complexity until it is close enough to an eigenstate.
-The truncation parameters are relaxed after a fixed number of sweeps or when the energy of the state does not decrease anymore from one sweep to another.
+Therefore, a control protocol was used that starts with aggressive truncation and a random initial state with small link dimension, after the energy has converged at this truncation level and changes only minimally from one sweep to another, the truncation is relaxed (increase of the maximum link dimension/decrease of the cutoff) and the DMRG sweeps are continued.
+This procedure is repeated until the state is deemed close enough to an eigenstate.
+The aim of this approach is to keep the final state as simple (lowest link dimension) as possible for the desired convergence measure